ConocoPhillips submits highest bid in Gulf of Mexico sale

-HOUSTON ConocoPhillips (COP.N) submitted the highest bid on a single tract on Wednesday for drilling rights in the western Gulf of Mexico lease sale, which attracted the second-lowest number of bids since 1983, regulators said.
+HOUSTON Aug 28 ConocoPhillips submitted the highest bid on a single tract on Wednesday for drilling rights in the western Gulf of Mexico lease sale, which attracted the second-lowest number of bids since 1983, regulators said.

 The Houston-based global exploration and production company, which operates a single oil and gas platform in the Gulf, paid $30.58 million for rights to explore and drill in a tract about 200 miles south of Galveston, Texas.